Skip to main content

 Selecting the Appropriate Reconstitution Vehicle

 The liquid used to reconstitute the peptide is more than just a solvent; it is a vehicle that can either protect or compromise the peptide’s stability.
 The most common options are sterile water, bacteriostatic water, and in some cases, a dilute acetic acid solution.
-The choice depends on the peptide’s specific and its inherent stability profile.
+The choice depends on the peptide’s specific amino acid sequence and its inherent stability profile.

 • Sterile Water ∞ This is simply purified water that has been sterilized.
 While it provides a clean medium, it offers no protection against bacterial growth.
 Once the vial’s septum is punctured, it can become contaminated.
 For this reason, peptides reconstituted with sterile water are typically for immediate, single-use applications.